testcontainers/testcontainers-site/README.md

     Run `sh dev.sh` from the project root folder.

-    The guides and modules are maintined in seperate repositories.
+    The guides and modules are maintained in separate repositories.
 If you want to preview the site with that content during development this script will clone and process it.

+    It's possible to run the site for a pull request in the `Community Module Registry` repository by running `COMMUNITY_MODULE_PR=<PR_NUMBER> sh dev.sh`.
+This will clone the repository and checkout the PR branch.

 2. **Run the local server**